SimonCqk/booty/README.md

 <br>

 ### Performance Test
-I use two different simple methods to test the performance of Thread Pool.<br>
+I used two different simple methods to test the performance of Thread Pool.<br>
 - 1. Create a thread , run the tasks , and let it go.
 - 2. Create a thread pool, throw tasks into it.